-In contrast to individuals with stroke, patients with Bell’s palsy have complete loss of facial muscle function, including involvement of the forehead.
+In contrast to individuals with stroke, patients with Bell’s palsy have a complete loss of facial muscle function, including the forehead’s involvement.
 Individuals with stroke often have preserved forehead muscle function due to crossed innervation of the central nervous system.
-This is a key distinguishing feature between Bell’s palsy and facial paralysis due to stroke - sparing of the forehead muscles
+This is a critical distinguishing feature between Bell’s palsy and facial paralysis due to stroke - sparing of the forehead muscles

-On physical examination, your doctor will normally evaluate for your ability to close the eye, furrow the forehead, smile, and puff out the cheeks.
-They will also perform a detailed head-to-toe neurologic examination evaluating for muscle strength, tone, sensation, balance, coordination, and reflexes.
-Close attention is normally made to the external ear to evaluate for vesicles (blisters) or scabbing, which may suggest herpes zoster infection.
-The parotid gland is also felt to evaluate for a parotid tumor.
+On physical examination, your doctor will typically evaluate your ability to close the eye, furrow the forehead, smile, and puff out the cheeks.
+They will also perform a detailed head-to-toe neurologic examination assessing muscle strength, tone, sensation, balance, coordination, and reflexes.
+Close attention is usually made to the external ear to evaluate for vesicles (blisters) or scabbing, suggesting herpes zoster infection.
+The parotid gland is also felt to assess for a parotid tumor.

 Bell's Palsy Medication and Treatment

 Individuals with Bell’s palsy and poor eyelid closure require proper eye protection.
-Reduced tearing and the inability to close the eye can lead to corneal drying and abrasion, which can lead to blindness.
+Reduced tearing and the inability to close the eye can lead to corneal drying and abrasion, leading to blindness.
 Patients are often encouraged to use artificial tears in liquid, gel, or ointment formulations.
-Liquids or gels are normally used during the day, while ointments are reserved for nighttime use.
+Liquids or gels are typically used during the day, while ointments are reserved for nighttime use.
 Your doctor may recommend the use of protective glasses.
 Patches are often performed at night.
-In rare occasions, you doctor will temporary implant of a gold weight into the upper lid to facilitate eyelid closure.
+On rare occasions, your doctor will temporarily implant a gold weight into the upper lid to facilitate eyelid closure.